AlchemicRaker/fire/README.md

 ### IRQ Vector Implementation

-1. `IRQ_HANDLE_1` is used to track the address of the IRQ vector, and is otherwise empty.
+1. `IRQ_FIRE_1` is used to track the address of the IRQ vector, and is otherwise empty.
-1. `IRQ_HANDLE_LIB` is reserved for use by any modules you choose to include, or is empty by default.
+1. `IRQ_LIB` is reserved for use by any modules you choose to include, or is empty by default.
-1. `IRQ_HANDLE_CUSTOM` is an empty segment where your game-specific irq code.
+1. `IRQ_GAME` is an empty segment where your game-specific irq code.
-1. `IRQ_HANDLE_2` calls `rti`.
+1. `IRQ_FIRE_2` calls `rti`.

 > We know IRQ cycles are valuable.
 The baseline IRQ is empty, containing only the required `rti`.